A homogeneous second-order descent method for nonconvex optimization: Numerical Experiments

-In this section, we include the CUTEst problems \cite{gould_cutest_2015} since they serve as a standard dataset to test the performance of algorithms for nonlinear problems.
-Because the HSODM belongs to the family of second-order methods, we focus on comparisons with Newton trust-region method, and adaptive cubic regularized Newton method \cite{cartis_adaptive_2011}.
-Our implementation in Julia programming language \cite{Julia-2017} is publicly accessible as a part of the package at \url{https://github.com/bzhangcw/DRSOM.jl}.
-All experiments are conducted in Julia, and the development is handled by a desktop of Mac OS with a 3.2 GHz 6-Core Intel Core i7 processor.
+In this section, we provide the computational results of HSODM on a few classes of nonconvex optimization problems.
+We include the CUTEst problems \cite{gould_cutest_2015} since they serve as a standard dataset to test the performance of algorithms for nonlinear problems.
+Because the HSODM belongs to the family of second-order methods, we focus on comparisons with Newton trust-region method and adaptive cubic regularized Newton method \cite{cartis_adaptive_2011}.
+Our implementation in Julia \cite{Julia-2017} is provided at \url{https://github.com/bzhangcw/DRSOM.jl}.
+All experiments are conducted in Julia, and the development is handled by a desktop of MacOS with a 3.2 GHz 6-Core Intel Core i7 processor.